bhavyatyagi/toDoListApp/README.md

 ## Simple build for production

     $ npm build

-## Heroku Deployment
- - Use the available methods at Heroku, I just used the CLI and this command to deploy
+## Simple build for production

     $ git add .
-    $ git commit -am "make this better"
+    $ git commit -am "make it better"
     $ git push heroku master

+   - Use the available methods at Heroku, I just used the CLI and this command above to deploy.
    - This would require MongoAtlas.